SRD-Archive/srd-archive/Mini Cairn/Mini Cairn - Player's Handbook.md

 If multiple attackers target the same foe, roll all damage dice and keep the single highest result.

+Optional: For any attacker whose roll is not used, they may roll an approprate save (STR for melee, DEX for ranged, WIL for magic) to add a +1 to the damage.

 **Attack Modifiers**

-If fighting from a position of weakness (such as through cover or with bound hands), the attack is **impaired** and the attacker must roll 1d4 damage_regardless_of the attacks damage die.
+If fighting from a position of weakness (such as through cover or with bound hands), the attack is **impaired** and the attacker must roll 1d4 damage regardless of the attacks damage die.

 If fighting from a position of advantage (such as against a helpless foe or through a daring maneuver), the attack is **enhanced** ,